Desi Chicken Curry

 Frequently Asked Questions

-You have to follow the exact same process as given below.
-Instead of cooking it covered in a pan, you can pressure cook it in a pressure cooker for 2 whistles on high heat.
+You have to follow the same process as given below.
+Instead of cooking it covered in a pan, you can cook it in a pressure cooker for 2 whistles on high heat.
 Let the pressure release naturally, open, and serve hot.

-How to make this country chicken curry in an instant pot?
+How to make this country chicken curry in an Instant Pot?

 Serving Suggestions

-It can also be served along with steamed rice, jeera rice, bagara rice, or any other lightly spiced pulao.
+It can also be served along with steamed rice, Jeera Rice, Bagara Rice, or any other lightly spiced pulao.

 Storage Suggestions

-This village style chicken curry will last in the refrigerator for 3 to 4 days when stored properly in an airtight container.
+This village-style chicken curry will last in the refrigerator for 3 to 4 days when stored properly in an airtight container.

-Reheat it in a pan or microwave, until nice and warm.
+Reheat it in a pan or microwave until nice and warm.

 You Might Also Like